Zaffer/fast-stack/readme.md

-FAST Stack
+⚡ Fast Stack
 ---------

 # Introduction
-FastAPI
+FastAPI                 backend
-Firebase
-Angular
-Auth0
-PostgreSQL
-Google Cloud Platform

-SQLModel for database ORM and API schemas
+SQLModel                database ORM and API schemas Angular                 frontend
-Material Design for admin panel
+Angular Material        admin dashboard
-Ionic for web and mobile app
+Angular Ionic           web and native apps

-Docker Containers of everything
-Google Cloud Platform for hosting
-Auth0 for authentication and SSO
+Auth0                   authentication and authorisation Firestore               document database

-TODO:
+PostgreSQL              relational database
+Google Cloud Platform   cloud infrastructure
+Firebase                web app hosting
+Docker Compose          containerise everything

+Roadmap:
 - full pnp for yarn (currently Anuglar has issues with Yarn pnp)
 - ~~containerise Angular pgAdmin4~~
 - ~~Add Grafana as service to visualise your data~~
-- Make a single Mat Web service
+- ~~Make a single Mat Web service~~
-- Add Ionic service
+- ~~Add Ionic service~~

-Duplicate _api, _web, or _app for each new service you want to build
+- iframe grafana oss into angular dashboard
+- fix github actions to pull secrets from Google Secret Manager

 ## Using this template repo

 Copy this repo as a template.
-> to pull in updates on the template to your repo:
-Add this repo as a remote called "template"
+> to pull in future updates of these template to your own repo Add this repo as a remote called "templates"
 Git fetch from all remotes.
-Merge from template using this line:
+Merge from template using this line to remove templates' histories:
 `git merge template/master --strategy-option ours --squash` `git pull https://github.com/Zaffer/faap-stack master --ff --allow-unrelated-histories`